ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Some problems might best be conveyed in an HTTP header or trailer field, rather than in the message content.
 For example, when a problem does not prevent a successful response from being generated, or when the problem's details are useful to software that does not inspect the response content.

 The Problem HTTP field allows a limited expression of a problem object in HTTP headers or trailers.
-It is a Dictionary Structured Field ({{Section 3.2 of STRUCTURED-FIELDS}}) that can contain the following keys, whose semantics and related requirements are inherited from problem objects:
+It is an Item Structured Field whose value is a String ({{Section 3..3.3 of STRUCTURED-FIELDS}}) that conveys the type value (see {{type}}).
+It has the following optional Parameters:

-type:
-: the type value (see {{type}}), as a String

 status:
 : the status value (see {{status}}), as an Integer